Dortmund sign Emre Can on loan from Juventus with obligation to buy for €25m | Goal.com

 With Euro 2020 just around the corner, Can has joined BVB in search for regular football, after being restricted to just eight Serie A appearances for Juve this season.

-"I think the team has great potential and can win something," The 28-year-old told the media at his official unveiling on Friday afternoon.
+"I think the team has great potential and can win something," The 28-year-old told the media at his official unveiling on Friday.

 "I am convinced that I can help them and can't wait to play in front of these fans for whom Borussia Dortmund is known all over the world for the first time."